Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Round of 16: Milan, 14/02 (h) | 08/03 (a)

-- Spurs have conceded the first goal in each of their last ten outings in all competitions.
+- Spurs had conceded the first goal in each of their last ten outings in all competitions prior to the 4-0 defeat of Crystal Palace on 4 January.